alexlance/userd/README.md

 ------------------------------------

-    Userd gathers user account information from a specified git repository, then administrates those Linux accounts and their ssh access across various servers.
+    Userd gathers user account information from a specified git repository, then administrates the Linux accounts and their ssh access across a particular server.

 ### Installation